Austinbolinger/ECE382Lab5/README.md

 This code stumped me for a long time.
 First of all it broke my Code Composer Studio.
 Then, I had to restart the coding several times before it finally would compile.
 That is why you will find the A functionality code in the OneLastAttempt folder.
 This code was the same as Required functionality but with code from lab 4 tossed in to it.
 I added the nokia file for drawing boxes on the LCD.
 I placed the box moving equations in the buttons pressed code.
 1, 2, 3, & 0 acted as left, up, right, and down.
 The next step was to figure out when to initiate the draw box function and initiate the IR sensor functions.
 I spent many hours rearranging this.
 I finally just commented out all of the code that involved drawing the box because when that was active, the file broke when compiled.
 I started uncommenting line by line to see where the code was breaking.
 I found that when I got to the end the code worked and the remote was able to control the draw box functions as demonstrated.

+##Documentation
-##Documentation: Dr. Coulston explained to me why only taking from timer 0 was bad.
+Dr. Coulston explained to me why only taking from timer 0 was bad.
 Now I understand why the data from timer 1 was most important for determining what the count times were.

 C2C Wooden helped me figure out how to shift in my array correctly to another variable.
 He also figured out a hack to ignore an error that kept occuring where the shifting always threw in an extra 0.